 Langley is one of Canada’s warmest cities, it rarely snows!
 Spring and summer are typically dry seasons with a few days of precipitation.
 Fall and Winter in lower mainland usually bring more rain and precipitation which allows the student the chance to gain experience flying in a variety of different weather conditions which also enables the student to proactively catch up on studying for written examinations and ground school without worrying about missing out on the good flying days.

 Yes.
-Upon the successful completion of our Commercial Pilot Licence program, our students qualify for a Post Graduate Work Permit.
+Upon the successful completion of our Commercial Pilot Licence program or our Flight Instructor Rating program, our students qualify for a Post Graduate Work Permit.

 As long as you are able to legally reside in Canada, you are able to do your instructor rating.
 Once your instructor rating is completed, you can apply to any flight school as a Flight Instructor as long as you have a PGWP (Post Graduate Work Permit).
 If you have completed your training outside of Canada and are the holder of a Foreign Pilot Licence (such as FAA or ICAO) and wish to come to Canada to work as a Flight Instructor, you will require to convert your current Pilot Licence to a TCCA Pilot Licence.
 Once the conversion is completed, you will require a work visa to legally be able to work in Canada.